 Trigger points are small sites of tight muscles.
-With myofascial pain syndrome (MPS), pressure on trigger points results in pain in other parts of the body.
+Myofascial pain syndrome (MPS) is when pressure on trigger points results in pain in other parts of the body.

 Trigger points causes are:

 The trigger point can stay even after the cause of it has healed.